Outburn-IL/foob-docs/configuration.md

 ![Alt text](img/production-settings.png)
 * Click the `Apply` button to save changes

-Other essential production components are `FumeBusinessService`, `FumeTransformOperation` and `FumeStoreOperation`, which are included in the IRIS FUME Plugin distribution.
+Other essential production components are `FumeBusinessService`, `FumeTransformOperation` and `FumeStoreOperation`, which are included in the FUME plugin distribution.

 ### FumeBusinessService component